 SECTION 4 - STUDENT INFORMATION Did you know?
-If you file a tax return with the IRS, you may be eligible Data Retrieval Tool, which is the easiest way to provide information.
-With just a few simple steps, you may be tax return information and securely transfer it into FAR Did you file or will you file a 2014 income tax return?
-I have already completed my tax return I will file, but I have not completed my tax return I'm not going to file an income tax return What was your (and spouse's) adjusted gross income for 2014?
-Skip this question if you or your spouse did not file taxes.
-Adjusted gross income is on IRS Form 1040-Line 37; 1040A-line 21; or 1040EZ-line 4. \$ The following questions ask about earnings (wage was filed.
+If you file a tax return with the IRS, you may be eligible to use the IRS Data Retrieval Tool, which is the easiest way to provide accurate tax information.
+With just a few simple steps, you may be able to view your tax return information and securely transfer it into FAFSA on the Web .
+Did you file or will you file a 2014 income tax return?
+I have already completed my tax return I will file, but I have not completed my tax return I'm not going to file an income tax return What was your (and spouse's) adjusted gro Skip this question if you or your spouse did not file taxe 1040A-line 21; or 1040EZ-line 4. -Line 37; \$ The following questions ask about earnings (wage was filed.
 This information may be on the W-2 forr (Form 1065); 1040A-line 7; or 1040EZ-line 1.
-How much did you earn from working in 20 Check here if you are a dislocated worker How much did your spouse earn from work Check here if your spouse is a dislocated work \$ In 2013 or 2014, did anyone in your household receive: (Check all that apply.)
+How much did you earn from working in 20 Check here if you are a dislocated worker How much did your spouse earn from worl Check here if your spouse is a dislocated worker \$ \$ In 2013 or 2014, did anyone in your household receive: (Check all that apply.)
 Supplemental Security Income (SSI) Temporary Assistance for Needy Families (TANF) Supplemental Nutrition Assistance Program (SNAP) Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) Free or Reduced Price School Lunch Note: TANF may have a different name in your state.
 Call 1-800-4-FED-AID to find out the name of the state's program.
 Did you or your spouse have any of the fol Check all that apply.
 Once online, you may be - eived.
-Additional Financial Information American Opportunity Tax Credit or Lifetime Learning Tax Credit Child support paid Taxable earnings from work-study, assistantships or fellowships Taxable grant and scholarship aid reported to the IRS Combat pay or special combat pay Cooperative education program earnings Payments to tax-deferred pension and retirement savings plans Child support received IRA deductions and payments to self-employed SEP, SIMPLE and Keogh Tax exempt interest income Untaxed portions of IRA distributions Untaxed portions of IRA distributions Untaxed portions of and other living all paid to members of the military, and others Untaxed portions of and payments to self-employed SEP, SIMPLE and Keogh Tax exempt interest income Untaxed portions of IRA distributions od and other living allowances nbers of the military, clergy neducation benefits ed income not reported, such compensation or disability You may be asked to provide more informa You may need to report the net worth of c NOTES:
+Additional Financial Information Untaxed Income American Opportunity Tax Credit or Lifetime Learning Tax Credit Payments to tax-deferred pension and retirement savings plans Untaxed portions of pension distributions Child support paid Child support paid Housing, food and other living allowance paid to members of the military, clergy and others Taxable earnings from work-study, assistantships or fellowships IRA deductions and payments to self- employed SEP, SIMPLE and Keogh Veterans noneducation benefits Combat pay or special combat pay Tax exempt interest income Other untaxed income not reported, such as workers' compensation or disability Money received or paid on your behalf od and other living allowances mbers of the military, clergy neducation benefits red income not reported, such compensation or disability You may be asked to provide more informa You may need to report the net worth of c • NOTES: